bryant1410/SimpleViewPager/README.md

 });
 ```

-You can also use an array of Drawables, or an integer array of drawable resource IDs, as well as set the ScaleType for the images:
+You can also use an array of Drawables (you need to handle memory/downsizing yourself).
+You can also set the ScaleType for the images:

 ```java
 SimpleViewPager simpleViewPager = (SimpleViewPager) findViewById(R.id.simple_view_pager);